Beginners’ Guide to Forex Day Trading Strategies and Styles

 Set your stop loss before you enter.
 Pay attention to your risk on every trade.
 Follow your trading plan the way a pilot follows instruments when visibility is poor.
 It is not a single loss that defines a trader.
 It is breaking your own rules.

 Keeping a trading journal, recording every trade with your reasoning and outcome, helps you identify where your discipline is slipping.
-Over time, it becomes a feedback loop that tightens your process.
+Over time, it becomes a continuous improvement process that tightens your process.
 FXrecap’s resources on forex trading strategies and the forex glossary are both worth bookmarking as you build and refine your approach.

 Last Words